blomjoe/qrcodegenerator/readme.md

 - the program will generate the QR-Code in root folder of application

 # LICENSE #
-- this program is free to use and free to modify wihtout restrictions
+- this program is free to use and is allowed to be modified without restrictions